-But when solutions cannot be found and matters turn to litigation, Dan represents clients in the federal and state courts, before administrative agencies, and in arbitration and mediation proceedings, in employment matters arising under the array of federal and state employment laws, including discrimination, harassment, retaliation, whistleblower, wrongful termination, wage and hour collective and class action, ERISA denial of benefits, and unfair competition and restrictive covenant cases.
+When solutions cannot be found and matters turn to litigation, Dan represents clients nationwide in federal and state courts, before administrative agencies, and in arbitration and mediation proceedings, in disputes arising under the array of federal and state employment laws, including discrimination, harassment, retaliation, whistleblower, wrongful termination, ERISA denial of benefits, wage and hour collective and class action, unfair competition, trade secret, and non-compete and non-solicitation covenant cases.

-Dan is a long-time contributing and chapter editor of The Developing Labor Lawyer, the definitive treatise on US labor law, a regular contributor to print and online legal media, and is a frequent speaker to legal and industry groups on labor and employment topics.
-Dan also leads Squire Patton Boggs’ effort to deliver as-they-happen updates on developments affecting US employers through its Employment Law Worldview blog.
+Dan is a long-time contributor and currently serves as a chapter editor of The Developing Labor Lawyer, the definitive treatise on US labor law, and is a regular contributor to print and online legal media on labor and employment topics.
+Dan also leads our firm’s effort to deliver as-they-happen updates on developments affecting employers through its Employment Law Worldview blog.

 Dan has received recognition in Chambers USA since 2010 on the strength of feedback received from clients, commenting that he is “superb in every interaction” and “tenacious,” and noting his “polished performances in the courtroom.”
-Chambers USA noted that “clients describe him as ‘plain-speaking, responsive and helpful’ and praise the ‘consistent high quality’ of his work,” and quoted client feedback noting Dan’s “ability to assess the situation quickly and offer sound guidance.”
-Dan has also been annually listed in The Best Lawyers in America in the employment law, labor law, and labor and employment litigation categories, and in the employment and labor law category of Southwest Super Lawyers.
+Chambers USA noted that “clients describe him as ‘plain-speaking, responsive and helpful’ and praise the ‘consistent high quality’ of his work,” and quoted client feedback notes Dan’s “ability to assess the situation quickly and offer sound guidance.”
+Dan has also been annually listed in The Best Lawyers in America in the labor law, employment law, and employment litigation categories, and in the labor and employment category of Southwest Super Lawyers.

 Award Mouse thought multimedia interface book medal screen monitor